jgao222/mini-markup/README.md

     </childTag>
 </tagName>
 ```
+And back, if desired.
 Pass the `--help` flag to get a full list of options.

 ### Why?
 I don't particularly like writing HTML by hand, and having to type out closing tag names